 Candidates can know about various other schemes focusing on the development of Urban livelihood.

-Similar scheme, DAY-NRLM National Rural Livelihood Mission is run for the rural development and livelihood by the Ministry of Rural Development.
+A similar scheme, DAY-NRLM National Rural Livelihood Mission is run for the rural development and livelihood by the Ministry of Rural Development.
 Know in detail about the DAY-NRLM on the linked page.

 NULM Scheme – Mission